Knowing our Fish Creeks on Cha7élkwnech / Gambier Island

 Location

 This project will take place on Cha7élkwnech / Gambier Island.
-The creeks included for the first season of this project, from west to east, are Mannion, Grennon, Whispering, McDonald, Centre, and Long Bay Creek.
+The creeks included for the first season of this project, from west to east, are Mannion, Grennon, Whispering, McDonald, and Long Bay Creek.

 Project Updates